I find this

 Neapolitans, like everyone else, commonly lament that things are not as good as they used to be.
 For one thing, water.
 In the old days, drinking water in Naples was a cold and pure experience, as refreshing as falling into a snowbank in Heaven.
 Second, bread.
-Convoys of panisti (breadsteaders?) still make weekend forages to the outlying areas, looking for El Doughrado, the village fabled to bake bread the old-fashioned way—in a brick oven fired by wood.
+Convoys of panisti (breadsteaders?) still make weekend forages to the outlying areas, looking for El Doughrado, the village fabled to bake bread the old-fashioned way, in a brick oven fired by wood.
 Third, the topic of this brief attempt at interspecies cultural aid and the final bit of damning evidence that things ain't what they used to be: they say that there is no one left who can sound a 'pernacchio' good and true.

 The pernacchio.
-This unvoiced trill or buzz made by protruding the tongue between the lips and forcibly expelling air—possibly using the palm or back of the hand as an aid to increase back–pressure and, hence, amplification, is a common acoustic token (hereafter referred to as a 'sound') of disapproval, contempt, derision, disapprobation, odium, dislike, dissent, disdain, scorn or contumely.
+This unvoiced trill or buzz made by protruding the tongue between the lips and forcibly expelling air, possibly using the palm or back of the hand as an aid to increase back–pressure and, hence, amplification, is a common acoustic token (hereafter referred to as a 'sound') of disapproval, contempt, derision, disapprobation, odium, dislike, dissent, disdain, scorn or contumely.
 In some parts of the United States it is called 'a Bronx cheer'.
 The general English term, however, is 'raspberry' and it is one of the few examples of so-called Cockney Rhyming Slang to find its way into common use throughout the English speaking world.
 The complete phrase is 'raspberry tart,' a rhyme with the common English term, now considered vulgar, for the sound produced by flatulence and which the 'raspberry' is said to be in imitation of.
 It has also given us the slang verb 'to razz,' meaning 'to make fun of'.

-'pernacchi-a,' from the Latin vernacula
+Italian term is 'pernacchi-a,' from the Latin vernacula

-(servant or slave), thus, a sound that presumably only
+(servant or slave), thus, a sound that presumably only a

-century in Naples.
-Indeed, in Neapolitan, the
+in Naples.
+Indeed, in Neapolitan, the prevalent term is

-prevalent term is 'pernacchi-o,' the -o suffix
+'pernacchi-o,' the -o suffix indicating masculine

 grammatical gender.
 It is a common misconception,

-perpetuated by misguided
+perpetuated by misguided lexicographers that the

-dialect variation and the two
+masculine form is simply a dialect variation and the two

-interchangeable.
+forms are interchangeable.
 The following passage [my

-translation] from a delightful book of tales entitled
+translation] from a delightful book of tales entitled L'Oro

 this is not the case:

 The 'pernacchio' is not the 'pernacchia'.
 The former can be strong or weak, long or short, massive or frail, aquiline or snub; but it is always masculine, always constructive and diligent, always on the job.
 The latter is soft and indolent; puffy, white and reclining like a harem concubine on a carpet.
 Suffice it to say that don Pasquale resorted to the feminine version of the gesture only for trivial matters; for example, in answer to a summons to pay his rent or bills, or when a client would point out to him that the handle on one of the riding crops which don Pasquale handcrafted had not been turned quite properly, and don Pasquale simply hadn't the energy to answer with a curt, "There's nothing more I can do with it."

-In another passage, the
+In another passage,

 the author describes the varieties of pernacchio that

 only the dedicated Neapolitan raspberry virtuoso is